 Main Responsibilities: Samuel Charap is the Senior Fellow for Russia and Eurasia at the International Institute for Strategic Studies based in the IISS–US in Washington, DC.

 Expertise: Politics, political economy and foreign policies of Russia, Eastern Europe, South Caucasus, and Central Asia; European and Eurasian regional security; US and EU policy toward Europe and Eurasia; arms control; US foreign policy.

-Samuel’s work has been published in the Washington Quarterly, International Herald Tribune, Current History, New York Times, and several other journals and newspapers.
+Samuel’s work has been published in the Washington Quarterly, Washington Post, Current History, New York Times, Survival and several other journals and newspapers.
 He holds a doctorate in politics and a masters in Russian and East European studies from the University of Oxford, where he was a Marshall Scholar.
 He received his BA from Amherst College.
 He was a visiting scholar at the Carnegie Moscow Center and the International Center for Policy Studies (Kiev), and a Fulbright Scholar at the Moscow State Institute of International Relations.
 Samuel is fluent in Russian and proficient in Ukrainian.
 He is a Term Member of the Council on Foreign Relations.